-Inspired by the perfect setting of the Walworth County Fairground, as well as the area’s obvious appreciation for antiques and second hand goods, Elkhorn Antique Flea Market is a well attended event which takes place only four times a year.
+Inspired by the perfect setting of the Walworth County Fairground, as well as the area’s obvious appreciation for antiques and second-hand goods, Elkhorn Antique Flea Market is a well-attended event that takes place only four times a year.

 Elkhorn Antique Flea Market hosts around 500 dealers selling a great and wide range of antiques and second-hand items, ranging from used furniture and vintage toys, to industrial & rustic decor, and everything else in between.
 Merchandise includes old farming equipment, glassware, pottery, 1950s appliances, retro advertising, vintage linen and you may also find some antique chandeliers and Art Nouveau.

-During the height of summer, the Downtown Oronoco Gold Rush Days sets up along the banks of the Zumbro River for a wonderful second-hand and antiques market, with enough food and entertainment to qualify as more of a festival.
+During the height of summer, the Downtown Oronoco Gold Rush Days set up along the banks of the Zumbro River for a wonderful second-hand and antique market, with enough food and entertainment to qualify as more of a festival.

-Established back in 1972, this renown flea market and antique show regularly identifies as one of the best six antique shows in the US to attend each year.
-The Downtown Oronoco Gold Rush Days hosts around 1,000 vendors, and the variety of items on sale is nothing short of fascinating.
+Established back in 1972, this renowned flea market and antique show regularly identify as one of the best six antique shows in the US to attend each year.
+The Downtown Oronoco Gold Rush Days host around 1,000 vendors and the variety of items on sale is nothing short of fascinating.

-There is everything ranging from antique furniture to handmade handbags, glassware, toys, taxidermy, silverware, bronze, lighting, cast iron, antique automobiles, vintage linen, vintage clothing, decorations, vintage signs, handcraft stalls and everything else visitors can think of.
+There is everything ranging from antique furniture to handmade handbags, glassware, toys, taxidermy, silverware, bronze, lighting, cast iron, antique automobiles, vintage linen, vintage clothing, decorations, vintage signs, handicraft stalls, and everything else visitors can think of.
 As with most flea markets, haggling is welcomed and encouraged as a conversation starter.